 Prices and Class Packages: •

 Trademarked as one of the best workouts in the world, Barry’s Bootcamp has become an iconic gym class for the fittest and healthiest people.
 And celebs.
 This really isn’t one to do if you are not keen on shouting, and being pushed to your absolute maximum, but if you are, you’ll love it.
 Brave it if you can.
-A new studio has just opened in Canary Wharf, which is the fifth Barrys in London. .
+A new studio has recently opened in Canary Wharf, which is the fifth Barrys in London. .

 Frame studios are taking over London.
 With studios in Victoria, Kings Cross, Queen’s Park, Shoreditch and Fitzrovia, you are never far from a great workout.
 There’s something for everyone in terms of class variety and level, with a bespoke membership for yogis.
 Classes are fun and empowering, from the music video dance classes to boxing and barre.
 There are longer and shorter class options and even meditation classes for those of you who need a bit of headspace.
 Onsite there’s also a post-gym smoothie bar, and a forgot your kit rental service (we’ve all been there…) and shop on site. , locations around London.